Skip to main content Go to home page

 • in the case of the entering into of a comprehensive building contract, as at the date on which the building is ready for occupation as a place of residence, which generally occurs when the construction of the home is completed.

-• You (or at least one applicant) must occupy the home as your PPR for at least 12 months, commencing within 12 months of settlement or completion of construction.
+• You (or at least 1 applicant) must occupy the home as your PPR for at least 12 months, commencing within 12 months of settlement or completion of construction.
 From 27 June 2017, Australian Defence Force personnel are exempt from this residency requirement.
 The exemption applies to current members of the Australian Army, Air Force or Navy who are enrolled to vote in Victorian elections and are either on duty or leave.
 The exemption does not apply to reservists or to Australian Public Service staff.

 Anyone holding a permanent visa under s30(1) of the Migration Act 1958 is considered a permanent resident of Australia.
 New Zealanders holding a special category visa under s32 of the Migration Act 1958 are also eligible for the FHOG but must be physically in Australia at the time of settlement.